Kaditcuy/alx-higher_level_programming/README.md

  abstraction hence shorter programs.
 What's even more exciting is the use of an interpretor.

- This repository contains programs written in Python, C and Shell.
+ This repository contains programs written in Python, C and Shell and can be accessed by forking it.

-*PROJECTS*

-## 1. 0x00-python-hello_world

-Getting started with Python.
-Formating output and string manipulation.